Are there nutritious lunch ideas that the kids will actually eat?

 •Carrots, Celery, and hummus with whole grain pretzel sticks

-•Sliced vegetables with Greek yogurt dip (plain yogurt with herbs spices and some salt).
+•Sliced vegetables with Greek yogurt dip (plain yogurt with herbs, spices, and some salt).

-•Rice, tofu, peas, and carrots with your child’s favorite teriyaki sauce
+- Rice, tofu, peas, and carrots with your child’s favorite teriyaki sauce.

-•Tuna macaroni and cheese with broccoli and tomatoes
+- Tuna macaroni and cheese with broccoli and tomatoes

--Your child may not realize it (or care) much about nutrition at their age.
+Your child may not realize it (or care) much about nutrition at their age.
 Right now they may be more interested in the brightly colored sweet treats and salty crunchy snacks they see at the store than healthy meals.
-By making them a variety of healthy meals and snacks throughout their lives you are making it easier for them to make healthful eating choices when their older.
+By making them a variety of healthy meals and snacks throughout their lives you are making it easier for them to make healthful eating choices when they’re older.
 It can be very hard to change eating habits as an adult.
 Let’s all help our children develop healthy eating habits that will last a lifetime!